gustavo-rosendo/bima-doktermu-app/README.md

 #### Setup
 - Android Studio
+- Use Fabric Gradle plugins for Crashlytics support.
 - Use Android API Level 23 to build.
 Install Android 6.0 (API 23) from Android SDK Manager.

 #### Libraries